farheen-shaikh530/farheen-shaikh530/README.md

 ## Hi, I'm Farheen 👋

-ML Research Engineer at [University of the Pacific](https://www.pacific.edu/), building evaluation systems and hallucination-resistant AI for enterprise applications.
+AI & HPC Research Engineer at [University of the Pacific](https://www.pacific.edu/), building evaluation systems and hallucination-resistant AI for enterprise applications.

 ### What I'm working on: